FDio/csit/docs/report/introduction/methodology_hoststack_testing/methodology_quic_with_vppecho.rst

 with stream sizes to provide reasonable test durations.
 The VPP Host Stack QUIC transport is configured to utilize the picotls encryption library.
-In the future, tests utilizing addtional encryption algorithms will be added.
+In future, tests utilizing additional encryption algorithms will be added.